bcoyte/SurfPlus/README.md

 22. **Priority Dropdown Validation**: Removes the "Low (1)" priority option from the dropdown when the "13SURF" checkbox is checked, ensuring 13SURF incidents cannot be set to low priority.

 23. **Shark Attack Incident Alert**: Displays an alert reminding the user to notify the NSW Department of Primary Industries when the incident type is set to "Shark Attack (IRD)".

+24. **Critical Incident Type Alert**: Displays an alert prompting the user to notify Marine Area Command (MAC) and log the radio transmission when specific critical incident types are selected.

+25. **Input Field Character Limits**: Adds character counters and enforces maximum character limits for various input fields such as incident location, third party, SLS contact, caller details, and coordinates.

+26. **Phone Number Column in Response Table**: Adds a "Phone Number" column to the response table, extracting and formatting the phone numbers from the ETA links.

+27. **Numeric Input Validation**: Restricts the latitude and longitude input fields to accept only numeric values.

+28. **Role Selection Buttons**: Adds role selection buttons (ERO, UAVERO, SERO, SDO) and a remove button next to the SLS contact field, allowing users to quickly add or remove themselves from the incident with the selected role.

+29. **Scrollable SLS Contact Field**: Makes the SLS contact field read-only and adds horizontal scrolling functionality with scroll buttons.

+30. **Empty Form Group Removal**: Removes the empty form group next to the SLS contact field for better layout.

+31. **System Message Filtering**: Adds a checkbox to toggle the display of system messages in the message log.

+32. **Collapsible "Delivered to" Messages**: Hides the contact details in "Delivered to" messages by default and provides a toggle button to show or hide the details.

+33. **Auto-Dismiss Alert**: Automatically clicks the OK button on the alert modal when the incident edit page loads.

 ## Installation